basic-produce/project/index.md

 The lines can be toggled on and off using the slicer below, which is the same colors of the lines.
 You can try it yourself.
 [Link](https://app.powerbi.com/view?r=eyJrIjoiYzFkM2YzMTQtMjhhOS00NGE0LTgzMzEtYTBlMTBmNWY3Nzk0IiwidCI6Ijk0YzBmYWUxLWY5MDEtNDMwZi05ZTkyLWJiMGZkNzMxZTlmNCIsImMiOjEwfQ%3D%3D)

-Other slicer can also be applied:
+Other slicers can also be applied:

 - category/sku
 - months